upenn-libraries/Find/README.md

 > __Important Note:__ The available Vagrant environment relies on a Bundler configuration that houses the installed gems in the `vendor/bundle` directory.
 > If you want to use local services, and a local Ruby interpreter (via `rbenv`, `asdf` or somesuch), you'll need to instruct bundler to ignore this configuration when running commands with `bundle` (including `bundle exec`).
 >
 > To ignore the vagrant-specific Bundler config in a terminal session, run `export BUNDLE_IGNORE_CONFIG=true`.
-Alternatively, you cna prepend the environment variable with each command; e.g. `BUNDLE_IGNORE_CONFIG=true bundle exec rails c`.
+Alternatively, you can prepend the environment variable with each command; e.g. `BUNDLE_IGNORE_CONFIG=true bundle exec rails c`.

 ### Initializing